mithleshupadhyay/AI-Red-Teaming-Playground-Labs/README.md

 - [Docker](https://docs.docker.com/get-docker/) installed
 - [Python 3.8+](https://www.python.org/downloads/) installed
 - [Azure OpenAI Endpoint](https://azure.microsoft.com/en-us/products/ai-services/openai-service) endpoint with an api-key
-- An Azure Foundry deployment named `text-embedding-ada-002` using the model `text-embedding-ada-002`, as well as the model you intens to use.
+- An Azure Foundry deployment named `text-embedding-ada-002` using the model `text-embedding-ada-002`, as well as the model you intend to use.
 Ex: `gpt-4o`

 ### Environment Variables